The Most Expensive Mistakes You’re Making at the Gas Pump

 Premium gasoline can cost 30 per cent or more than regular gasoline.
 That extra cost is often without any added benefit, according to the Federal Trade Commission.
-In the U.S., drivers wasted more than $2-billion on premium gasoline in 2015, according to AAA.
+In the U.S. alone, drivers wasted more than $2-billion on premium gasoline in 2015, according to AAA.

 Make sure you always do this before pumping gas.

 Not Inflating Tires Properly

-Inflating tires at a gas station usually costs money, but it’s still a good idea to check your tires when fueling up and adding air if needed.
+Inflating tires at a gas station usually costs money, but it’s still a good idea to check your tires when fuelling up and adding air if needed.
 Driving with under-inflated tires will greatly depreciate your gas milage.

 Check out more tire maintenance tips from the pros.